-- Before joining Benmore Estate I was studying Marine Science at SAMS, near Oban, where I met Donald, and graduated in June 2005 with a first class Honours degree.
-During the summer months I have worked at Tiroran House Hotel and the Boathouse on Ulva, mainly waiting and housekeeping.
+- Before joining Benmore Estate I was studied Marine Science at SAMS, near Oban, where I met Donald, and graduated in June 2005 with a first class Honours degree.
+During the summer months I worked at Tiroran House Hotel and the Boathouse on Ulva, mainly waiting and housekeeping.

-- A memorable event for me on the Estate is really Hogmanay at Knock House.
+- A memorable event for me on the Estate is Hogmanay at Knock House.
 The house is always busy with the family and we have lots of festive decorations, bonfires and of course fireworks!
-I enjoy the variety of roles I have and recently helped to renovate and furnish Knock Cottage.
+I enjoy the variety of roles I have from renovating and furnishing Knock Cottage to developing our new website.

 - A huge passion of mine is horse riding.
 I am lucky enough to own my own horse and enjoy showing and jumping although nothing beats a good hack and a gallop along the beach at low tide.
 I also enjoy boating with Donald on our RIB exploring Mull and the west coast of Scotland, we have even made it to Ballycastle in Northern Ireland.